rymaju/mykanren/README.md

 `(conde [g1 ...] [g2 ...] ...)`

-Syntactically identical to `conde`, but a successful question succeeds only once. "_u_" stands for "_U_ will never *u*se this", as it only appears for 3 pages then vanishes into the void.
+Syntactically identical to `conde`, but a successful question succeeds only once. "_u_" stands for "_U_ will never *u*se this", as it only appears for 3 pages then vanishes.

 Just kidding, it actually corresponds to Mercury's commited choice.